CMLPlatform/ramascene/docs/source/API-descriptors.rst

-Multiple model selections can be added, however a user can only specify a single-selection per "product", "originReg", "consumedBy","consumedReg" in the array for this version of the application.
+Multiple model selections can be added, however a user can only specify a single-selection per "product", "originReg", "consumedBy", "consumedReg" in the array for this version of the application.
 The websocket response contains the added model details specified by name.